Catholic school teacher union will vote on province-wide strike next month

 The Canadian Press

-The Ontario English Catholic Teachers Association says its decision to vote comes in response to what it calls "reckless cuts" that were proposed at the bargaining table.
+The Ontario English Catholic Teachers Association joins the unions representing both elementary and secondary teachers in making such a move.

-OECTA President Liz Stuart says the strike vote is necessary to demonstrate their solidarity and resolve against the cuts.
+OECTA President Liz Stuart says the strike vote is a necessary show of force against what she calls "reckless cuts" proposed by the province.

+Education Minister Stephen Lecce issued a statement reassuring parents that strike votes are "part of the normal bargaining process."

+He says he encourages the union to work with the government to reach a deal.

-The association adds that negotiations with the Ontario government can still continue while the strike vote is being conducted.
+The union notes that negotiations with the province can continue while the strike vote -- which is set to end on Nov.
+13 -- is being conducted.

-Stuart says their priority is to reach an agreement that recognizes their teachers' contributions and ensures quality learning environments.